QFordEducationGame/PickColorFish2D/README.md

 # PickColorFish2D
 It's an educational game for my 5-years son.
-He like it &amp; play with me together.
+He likes it &amp; plays with me together.